brunocalderonh/brunocalderonh.github.io/_posts/2023-08-30-beyond-nearshoring.md

 Nearshoring may present immediate benefits for Mexico, but a forward-looking vision that promotes innovation and investment in both education and technology is essential.
 Kaldor-Verdoorn emphasizes the importance of industrialization and productivity increases for long-term development.

 Nearshoring could serve as a window of opportunity for Mexico, but it is crucial to analyze both its benefits and future risks.
 Simply participating in supply chains does not guarantee sustained and fair development.
-It is imperative to rethink the growth model and adopt a more comprehensive and enduring strategy. .[^1]
+It is imperative to rethink the growth model and adopt a more comprehensive and enduring strategy.[^1]

+[^1]: This is an opinion piece translated from spanish, found in [El Supuesto](http://blog.elsupuesto.com/nacional/2023/08/beyond-nearshoring-reflexiones-sobre-la-trayectoria-economica-de-mexico-y-su-futuro-sostenible/).